 Yellow Light (Caution)

 3 out of 10 stars.
 Yes it’s a decent guide, but I feel the information can be attained elsewhere and the methods can be utilized elsewhere without having to pay $97.
-And if you’re looking for a realistic way to succeed online (PPC included), here is my #1 recommendation.
+And if you’re looking for a realistic way to succeed online (PPC included), here is my #1 recommendation and that is Wealthy Affiliate.

 My final thoughts: